 This course should interest both practicing and prospective teachers of writing at middle, secondary and above, those interested in issues of literacy, and those who wish to gain practical tools for becoming better readers of other people's writing and their own.

 Course Requirements Checklist

-The Final Exam will be a combination of essay and objective questions and will be based on the textbook readings and presentations.
+This quiz will be a combination of essay and objective questions and will be based on the textbook readings and presentations.
 The exam will have a 90-minute time limit and will consist of at least 25 objective questions and 5 essay questions.
-It must be completed by 11:59 p.m.
-(ET) on Friday of Module/Week 8.
 (Outcome A)